Cookies

 As you can see, there is a link near the button (Show all properties).
 This will provide you with a complete list of all the metadata in the document.
 If you want to remove the metadata simply click on the Inspect Document button.
 This will take you to a new screen, where you have the option to remove all the meta data.

-An embarrassing meta-data and redaction slip up When former Danish Prime Minister, Anders Fogh Rasmussen, gave his annual new year's speech to the public, his speech was shared with the public in a word file after the ceremony - a standard procedure.
+When former Danish Prime Minister, Anders Fogh Rasmussen, gave his annual new year's speech to the public, his speech was shared with the public in a word file after the ceremony - a standard procedure.

 Unfortunately, the document contained metadata that revealed sensitive information.
 For instance that the speech had been written by someone else - and someone from another organization outside the Prime Minister's office.
 In addition, the metadata also showed what corrections the Prime Minister had made in the speech.
 For instance, it showed that the Prime Minister in one of the last iterations chose to erase a sentence that promised more money to municipalities in Denmark.

-Though it is hardly a secret that most Prime Ministers don´t compose their own speeches anymore and even though this case is not as bad as the Manaman case , I´m sure that the Office of the Prime Minister would have wished that they had redacted the document properly and stripped the document for metadata.
+Though it is hardly a secret that most Prime Ministers don´t compose their own speeches anymore and even though this case is not as bad as the Manaman case, I´m sure that the Office of the Prime Minister would have wished that they had redacted the document properly and stripped the document for metadata.
 The Ministry later changed their procedure and now only share the speeches in a PDF-format.
 So does PDF not contain metadata?

-The difference between Word and PDF As the story above might falsely indicate: As long as we share documents in a PDF-format there is no metadata.
+As the story above might falsely indicate: As long as we share documents in a PDF-format there is no metadata.
 But as we learned earlier, that is only the case if you print the document and scan it (thereby creating a new PDF-document).

 PDF-documents do in fact also contain descriptive metadata such as the author’s name, keywords, and copyright information, that can contain personal or classified information.